manubot/rootstock/SETUP.md

 If it does not work for you after completing this setup, try reselecting "gh-pages branch" as the Source for GitHub Pages in the repository Settings.
 GitHub Pages should now trigger on the next commit.
 If not, [let us know](https://github.com/manubot/rootstock/issues/new).

-For more reliable deployment on GitHub, you can also use an SSH Deploy Key instead (see below).
+For an alternative deployment method on GitHub, you can use an SSH Deploy Key instead.

-Deploying on Travis CI requires creating an SSH Deploy Key.
+However, the setup is more complex.
 The following sections, collapsed by default, detail how to generate an SSH Deploy Key.

 <details>